 What is a Charlotte Mason education?

-A Charlotte Mason education is not a curriculum, but many of us adapt and apply her education principles to our curriculums.
-Charlotte Mason education works well with most classical or literature-based curriculums and those with a strong history and fine arts emphasis.
-CM purists follow her educational principles, schedules, subjects, book lists and methods precisely as she recommended.
+A Charlotte Mason education is not a curriculum, but many of us apply her education principles to most homeschool classical or literature-based curriculums and those with a strong history and fine arts emphasis curriculums.
+Charlotte Mason purists follow her educational principles, her daily schedules, subjects, book lists and methods precisely as she recommended.
 You can find these free at Ambleside Online.

 - How Gentle are Charlotte Mason’s Ways?